dmil/code4policy/git/12-workflow.md

 # periodically pull the latest from master back into your feature branch
 git pull origin master

-# when done, create a pull request and merge your changes back into master
 ```

+3. When you're done, create a pull request and merge your changes back into master.

 Be sure to periodically pull `master` back into your branch via `git pull origin master` for long standing branches.
 This will keep your code relatively insync and prevent deferring massive merge conflicts down the line.